makrai/notes/frege892-sinn-bedeut.md

     the reference of the subordinate clause is in fact the thought can also be recognized by seeing that it is indifferent to the truth of the whole whether the subordinate clause is true or false.
-  * eg `Copernicus believed that the planetary orbits are circles' and `Copernicus believed that the apparent motion of the sun is produced by the real motion of the Earth.`
+  * eg _Copernicus believed that the planetary orbits are circles_ and _Copernicus believed that the apparent motion of the sun is produced by the real motion of the Earth._
     * One subordinate clause can be substituted for the other without harm to the truth.
 The main clause and the subordinate clause together have as their